Nîmes

-Nîmes (Note: /niːm/ NEEM, /fr/; Nimes /oc/; Latin: Nemausus) is the prefecture of the Gard department in the Occitanie region of Southern France.
+Nîmes (Note: English: /niːm/ NEEM, /fr/; Nimes /oc/; Nemausus.) is the prefecture of the Gard department in the Occitanie region of Southern France.
 Located between the Mediterranean Sea and the Cévennes mountain range, the estimated population of the commune of Nîmes stood at 148,561 in 2019.

-Dubbed the most Roman city outside Italy, Nîmes has a rich history dating back to the Roman Empire when the city's population was estimated at approximately 50,000–60,000, and the city itself served as the regional capital.
-Since several famous monuments and ancient Roman buildings are located in Nîmes, including the Arena of Nîmes and the Maison carrée, the city is often referred to as the "French Rome."
+Dubbed "the most Roman city outside Italy", Nîmes has a rich history dating back to the Roman Empire when the city's population was estimated at approximately 50,000–60,000.
+Since several famous monuments and ancient Roman buildings are located in Nîmes, including the Arena of Nîmes and the Maison Carrée, the city is often referred to as the "French Rome".

 Origins

 Nîmes is situated where the alluvial plain of the Vistrenque River abuts the hills of Mont Duplan to the northeast, Montaury to the southwest, and to the west Mt.
 Cavalier and the knoll of Canteduc.

-Its name appears in inscriptions in Gaulish as dede matrebo Namausikabo ("he has given to the mothers of Nîmes") and "toutios Namausatis" ("citizen of Nîmes").

-Nemausus was the god of the local Volcae Arecomici tribe.
+The ancient name Nemausus appears in Gaulish inscriptions as dede matrebo Namausikabo ("he has given to the mothers of Nîmes") and toutios Namausatis ("citizen of Nîmes").
+The god Nemausus who shares his name with the city is found also in Latin inscriptions located in the territory of the Volcae Arecomici around Nîmes.

 History

 4000–2000 BCE

 The Neolithic site of Serre Paradis reveals the presence of semi-nomadic cultivators in the period 4000 to 3500 BCE on the site of Nîmes.

 The menhir of Courbessac (or La Poudrière) stands in a field, near the aerodrome.
-This limestone monolith of over two metres in height dates to approximately 2500 BCE, and is considered the oldest monument in Nîmes.
+This limestone monolith of over 2 m in height dates to approximately 2500 BCE, and is considered the oldest monument in Nîmes.